filecoin-project/specs/data-structures.md

 #### `SealProof`

 SealProof is an opaque, dynamically-sized array of bytes.
-The proof will have a length equal to N * 192, where N is the number of partitions used when creating the proof.

 #### `PoStProof`

 PoStProof is an opaque, dynamically-sized array of bytes.
-The proof will have a length equal to N * 192, where N is the number of partitions used when creating the proof.

 #### `TokenAmount`